ParkerBywater47/ParkerBywater47.github.io/software_manual/median_sorted_arrays.md

     if (pickTwo) {
         if (len1 + len2 == 2)
             return (nums1[0] + nums2[0]) / 2.0;

-        int elementsToCount = (len1 + len2) / 2 - 1;
+        // count elements of the arrays until we get to the middle element (or elements if len1 + len2 is even) int elementsToCount = (len1 + len2) / 2 - 1;
         for (int elementsCounted = 0; elementsCounted <= elementsToCount; elementsCounted++) {
             // first check that the pointers are within bounds